lorenz369/AFM-3D-Search/README.md

 ## Visualization of Point Clouds

-Interactive 3D visualization of MASt3R-SLAM results including PLY point clouds, camera trajectory, keyframes, and depth maps using Rerun SDK.
+Interactive 3D visualization of 3D search results and featurized point clouds using the Rerun SDK.

 ### Environment Setup